SynthCloner: Synthesizer-style Audio Transfer via Factorized Codec with ADSR Envelope Control: Introduction

-Existing methods for timbre transfer \cite{latentdiffusionbridge, ssvae, musicti, cac, transplayer, ttimage, timbretron} focus on acoustic settings and learn spectral or latent style mappings for reference-guided transfer, while guitar tone conversion \cite{zeroamplifier_guitar} models the analog signal chain to reshape tone.
+Existing methods for timbre transfer \cite{latentdiffusionbridge, ssvae, musicti, cac, transplayer, ttimage, timbretron} focus on acoustic settings or latent style mappings for reference-guided transfer, while guitar tone conversion \cite{zeroamplifier_guitar} models the analog signal chain to reshape tone.
 Both paradigms primarily emphasize spectral similarity while leaving the input’s ADSR envelope unchanged—an assumption valid for acoustic instruments but misaligned with synthesizer design.
-A related direction is synthesizer sound matching~\cite{audiosynth_inversion,synth_sound_matching,sound2synth,horner1993machine,yee2018automatic,2019inversynth,ssdiff_synth}, which recovers parameters through differentiable or DSP-based models; however, preset conversion requires direct learning from audio for joint timbre and envelope control.
+A related direction is synthesizer sound matching~\cite{audiosynth_inversion,synth_sound_matching,sound2synth,horner1993machine,yee2018automatic,2019inversynth,ssdiff_synth}, which recovers parameters through differentiable or DSP-based models; however, SAT requires direct learning from audio for timbre and envelope control.
 Recent work has begun to consider envelopes more explicitly: Caspe \emph{et al.}~\cite{fm_tone_transfer} predicted ADSR-like parameters to capture note onsets and offsets, while Masuda \emph{et al.}~\cite{ssdiff_synth} introduced a differentiable ADSR module.
-Yet these efforts focus on onset reproduction or differentiable control, rather than efficient preset conversion.
+Yet these efforts focus on onset reproduction or differentiable control, rather than efficient SAT.

 A further challenge is the lack of publicly available datasets that jointly span timbral and envelope diversity.
 NSynth~\cite{nsynth} offers large-scale note-level samples with broad timbre coverage but mostly sustained notes and limited envelope variation, while Synth1B1~\cite{onebillion} provides massive synthetic audio with parameter metadata but no explicit envelope control.
 To address this gap, we introduce SynthCAT, a dataset built from systematic combinations of 250 timbres, 120 ADSR envelopes, and 100 MIDI sequences, capturing the full diversity of combinations.